ashismo/ashismo.github.com/_posts/testingAutomation/2016-05-21-Automated-Testing-Using-Selenium.md

 * Selenium Grid can execute testcases in multiple browsers in multiple operating systems in parallel.
-* Selenium Grid is used only for test case execution but not gor test case design.
+* Selenium Grid is used only for test case execution but not for test case design.